I Spent 3 Hours Researching What Mic Every Top Podcaster Uses - Here's What Surprised Me

 Mic Who Uses It Price Best For

-Shure SM7B Rogan, Lex, Alex Cooper, Maron $399 The industry standard
+Shure SM7B Rogan, Lex Fridman, Maron, Huberman $399 The industry standard

-Electrovoice RE20 Howard Stern, The Ringer $449 Radio-style broadcast
+Electrovoice RE20 Howard Stern guests, radio stations $449 Radio-style broadcast

-Shure MV7 Growing podcasters $230 Best USB/XLR hybrid
+Shure MV7+ Growing podcasters $299 Best USB/XLR hybrid (MV7 discontinued)

 Rode PodMic Budget serious setups $100 Best value XLR mic